Best Affordable Neighborhoods in Anchorage, AK

-Some of the cheapest neighborhoods in Anchorage are Midtown Anchorage, Taku/Campbell, and North Star.
+Some of the cheapest neighborhoods in Anchorage are Mount Vernon Commons, Midtown Anchorage, and Spenard.
 These neighborhoods offer some of the lowest rent prices in Anchorage, making them ideal for renters on a budget.
-As of June 14, 2025, the average rent in Anchorage is $1,317, which is 2.5% higher than last year.
+As of January 29, 2026, the average rent in Anchorage is $1,332, which is 1.8% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Midtown Anchorage